-What it Is: A blog about trying out different burgers and using them for design lessons and inspiration (really).
+What It Is: A blog about trying out different burgers and using them for design lessons and inspiration (really).

 Why We Love It: Because it’s really the perfect example of a side project.
 It’s something that you’d actually want to do in your free time (eat burgers), but it also allows the designers who started it to hone their skills.
 And it’s led to impressive success: They were featured in Squarespace advertising since they use the platform, and they are looking to make a book or some sort of publication out of it.

-What it Is: Content strategist Lindsay Mueller’s thoughts on living well, living simply, and living mindfully.
+What It Is: Content strategist Lindsay Mueller’s thoughts on living well, living simply, and living mindfully.

 Why We Love It: Because it’s clean, it’s beautiful, and it clearly gives the author a change of pace from her day job.
 A side project that forces the author to think about living a more balanced life?
 Sign us up.

-What it Is: A weekly newsletter sending you simple sketches that teach you things.
+What It Is: A weekly newsletter sending you simple sketches that teach you things.

 Why We Love It: This started out as a personal, analog project—UX designer Jonathan Hey received a journal with a page every day for a year of sketching, which he used to practice the skill.
 When he got to the end, he wanted another challenge, so he decided to start sketching one explanation a day and sharing it with the world.
-He has now cut back to once a week because life happens, and that’s okay.
+He has now cut back to once a week because life happens, and that’s OK.

-What it Is: A blog featuring the advice and adventures of a seasoned traveler.
+What It Is: A blog featuring the advice and adventures of a seasoned traveler.

 Why We Love It: Started during a period of unemployment for Valerie, this project is a great reminder of the value of doing something you’re passionate about on the side of a job search, too.
 Not only did it become quite successful on its own, it’s led to multiple opportunities for Valerie: “It has helped me get a writing contract with Lonely Planet and commission for a piece with Yahoo Travel.
 It’s part portfolio piece, part my life’s work.”